 Help For Heart Disease?

 Heart disease is the leading cause of death in America.
 Is it possible ergothioneine may help?
 When researchers followed 3200 people for over 20 years they noticed out of 112 different metabolites tested, ergothioneine had the strongest association with low levels of heart disease or dying from it.
-This study does not prove the amino acid reduces heart disease.
+The study does not prove this amino acid reduces heart disease.
 Better studies need to be conducted to understand how Ergo helps cardiovascular disease.

 It Reduces Inflammation